-Michole Biancosino is an outside-the-box theatre director working in New York City.
-Michole specializes in directing new plays in many forms.
+Michole Biancosino is an outside-the-box theatre director, writer, and performer working in New York City.
+Michole specializes in creating and directing new plays in many forms.
 She enjoys the process of developing a script with the playwright.
-She also creates theme-based works in the form of devised docu-theatre with large groups of people
+She is a prolific writer and co-creator of several shows that have gone on to play internationally and tour nationally.
+She also creates theme-based works in the form of devised docu-theatre with large groups of people.

 She is a co-founding Artistic Director of Project Y Theatre Company, where she recently directed the critically acclaimed NY Premiere of "CONNECTED," by Lia Romeo, at 59E59 Theaters, nominated for 4 NYIT Awards including Outstanding Full Length Script, Outstanding Ensemble, and Outstanding Overall Production, winner of 1 NYIT Award for Supporting Actress, Midori Francis.
 The play included an entire act available only on Video before or after the play in the theatre: "Drama Queen."
 "Connected" is available at Playscripts.

 Michole is the co-creator and director of the hit show, "David Carl's Celebrity One-Man Hamlet" which won the NYFringe Outstanding Solo Performance Award, continues to tour extensively throughout the United States including Chicago Shakespeare Theatre, NYC's Baruch Performing Arts Center, and Kitchen Dog Theatre in Texas, and received 5 star reviews at Edinburgh Fringe (Underbelly) and a rave from the New York Times.

 Michole works extensively with solo show artists.
 Current solo show directing projects include